mmaarig/PersonalIDE/README.md

 # PersonalIDE
-Created for mid-term project + presentation
+Created for mid-term project + presentation.
+Now it is an open source project.
-Created Integrated Development Environment on Python Using Tkinter, subprocess, filedialog libraries.
+Created Integrated Development Environment on Python.
+Using Tkinter, subprocess, filedialog libraries.
-Using text editor and test output
+Using text editor and test output.